revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-17.How will you get current position within the files?
+17.How would you get the current position within the files?

 A. fp.seek()